waimea-Ben/200Assesment/docs/design.md

     - Be accessible to all
     - Be well designed and a pleasure to use
 - for admin they should be able to:
-    - View a list of bookings (organised by job, or by date)
+    - View a list of bookings (organised by name, or by date)
     - Add a new job type to the system
     - Add new staff to the system
 -------------------------------------------------